 So yes, I do think if the long dark days of winter have you craving a little green and you are not finding the houseplants you want locally, ordering them online during the winter is worth a try!

-I bought my plants on Etsy from the seller Garden Goods Direct.
+I bought my plants from Garden Goods Direct.
 I picked this seller because of their somewhat close proximity to me (ie. they weren’t in California) and the ample amount of positive customer reviews.